Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Model

-{ }First, we consider only one species of the Rab protein, say $X_1$ in some volume $V$.
-That is, in Figure \ref{fig:model}, we consider only the species $X_1$ on the left side (without the interlinking).
-We now consider the simple thermodynamically consistent model as given by Ehrmann \textit{et al} \cite{ehrmann}.
-With the GEF catalyser, the species transitions from its inactive GDP-bound state $X_1$ to its active GTP-bound state $X_{1}^{*}$ (GEF cascade).
+First, we consider only one species of the Rab protein, say $X_1$ in some volume $V$.
+That is, in Figure \ref{fig:model}, we consider only the species $X_1$ on the left side (without the interlinking with $X_2$).
+We now take the simple thermodynamically consistent switching model of a single Rab species given by Ehrmann \textit{et al} \cite{ehrmann}.
+With the GEF catalyst, the Rab transitions from its inactive GDP-bound state $X_1$ to its active GTP-bound state $X_{1}^{*}$ (GEF cascade).
 This transition consumes a GTP molecule and releases a GDP molecule.
-Now, with the action of GAP effector, the active $X_{1}^{*}$ deactivates into $X_1$ with the release of an inorganic phosphate $P_i$.
-That is, the Rab species $X_1$ acts as a biological switch.
+Now, with the action of the GAP effector, the active $X_{1}^{*}$ deactivates to $X_1$ with the release of an inorganic phosphate $P_i$.
+The Rab species $X_1$ thus acts as a biological switch.
 In one complete cycle, a GTP molecule is converted into a GDP molecule and an inorganic phosphate $P_i$.
-The chemical potential difference ($\Delta \mu $) is then given by,
+The chemical potential difference, $\Delta \mu $, which drives the system to non-equilibrium, is given by,

-Now, it is this chemical potential difference $\Delta \mu$ which drives the system to non-equilibrium i.e., the thermodynamic force, affinity $\mathcal{A}=\Delta \mu$.
+The thermodynamic force is the affinity $\mathcal{A}$ which is equal to the chemical potential difference, i.e. $\mathcal{A}=\Delta \mu$.
 The reactions involved in the thermodynamically consistent switching model are as follows \cite{ehrmann}.

-The input $I_1$ represent the catalyst GEF molecule specific to the first Rab species $X_1$.
-Suppose all the rate constants involved in the model are in $time^{-1}$ units.
+The input $I_1$ represents the catalyst GEF molecule specific to the Rab species $X_1$.
+Suppose all the rate constants in the reactions \eqref{eq:hr} and \eqref{eq:ner} of the switching model are in $time^{-1}$ units.
 The rate constant $k_{11}^{+}$ represents a self-feedback or activation.
-By the local-detailed balance condition,
+By the local-detailed balance condition, we write,

-where $k_B$ and $T$ represent the Boltzmann’s constant and temperature respectively (Henceforth, we will take $k_B = T = 1$ i.e., dimensionless entropy and energy). $\Gamma_{+}$ and $\Gamma_{-}$ represent the products of forward and backward reaction rate constants respectively. \\ \\ { } {\textbf{2.2.
-Interlinked cascade between double Rab species}}\\
+where $k_B$ and $T$ represent the Boltzmann’s constant and temperature respectively. $\Gamma_{+}$ and $\Gamma_{-}$ represent the products of forward and backward reaction rate constants respectively.
+Henceforth, we take $k_B = T = 1$ i.e., dimensionless entropy and energy.